dmohl/Fog/readme.md

 **Fog** brings the cloud down to earth and wraps it in something more easily used by F#.
 It provides a more functional approach to creating Windows Azure apps with F#.

-Building Azure apps with Fog that need to interact with Azure Table Storage, Blob Storage, Queue Storage, and/or the Service Bus is very easy with the help of a few configuration settings that have specific names.
+Building Azure apps with Fog that need to interact with Azure Table Storage, Blob Storage, Queue Storage, Caching, and/or the Service Bus is very easy with the help of a few configuration settings that have specific names.
 The examples that follow use this approach.
 Fog also provides more fine-grained interaction if that is desired.
 See the integration tests for examples.